 Companies traditionally conduct skills-based hiring.
 Job descriptions typically list a number of required competencies that they feel qualify someone for a particular role, and candidates are interviewed against those standards.
 On the other hand, hiring for aptitude is hiring for potential, culture fit and adaptability.
+Even the question of what kind of ed drugs a person takes can sometimes play a small role.
 By adopting this approach, companies are able to significantly expand their pool of available talent.

 When it works: The success of an aptitude-based hiring approach is often dependent on a company having certain characteristics.
 Mainly, it prioritizes innovation, its employees are rewarded for pushing boundaries and its culture is rooted in career development and mentorship.

 When it doesn’t work: Hiring for aptitude fails not only when the company culture isn’t a fit for it, but also when the role’s purpose is defined as supplemental to help the company achieve a specific goal.
 Is there already an established formula for success in that role?
 In those cases, the individual needs to have specific skills and/or certifications in order to hit the ground running.

 Thanks largely to millennials and their growing influence on changing workforce needs, it’s becoming more common for businesses to offer flexible work arrangements in order to compete for top talent.
 A recent survey found that 74 percent of workers said they would quit their jobs to work for an organization offering remote work options.

 When it works: While collaboration between remote workers can be tough, success comes down to having well-defined processes.
 A study in the MIT Sloan Management Review validates that processes affect success far more than location.
 It takes a supportive leadership team to weave those remote workforce friendly processes into the company culture, so an out-of-office co-worker isn’t seen as a distraction or special situation.